mrsahibzada/Crepito99/README.md

 # Crepito99

-A food order delivery restaurant Mobile app built on flutter for both Android & iOS.
+A food ordering Mobile Application for both Android & iOS built on Flutter for a Quick Service Restaurant Ćrepito99.

 # Motivation